spheronFdn/desub-js/README.md

 | $$                 \$$    $$                                                         \$$    $$
  \$$                  \$$$$$$                                                           \$$$$$$
 ```
-#### Javascript library for working with the Payment Contracts in ArGo
+#### Typescript library for working with the Payment Contracts in ArGo

 > Important Notice: ArGo is in its Alpha stage.
 If you have a suggestion, idea, or find a bug, please report it!
 The ArGo team will not be held accountable for any funds lost.